 There are no rules to play the ukulele.
-Except… maybe for this one: never use a pick.
+Except… maybe for this one: never use a pick ;).
 Of course, every rule has its exception.
-But before we tell you the right reasons to use a pick, let us give you three very good reasons to avoid them.
+But before we tell you the right reasons to use a ukulele pick, and what are the best ukulele picks and ukulele fingerpicks, let us give you three very good reasons to avoid them.

 1. It sounds like a guitar: Playing with a hard pick makes your ukulele sound less like an actual uke and more like a guitar (a very small and cheap one).
 If that’s what you want, why don’t you just play the guitar?

 2. You can’t strum and tap at the same time: With a ukulele pick, you lose many possibilities of strumming that the ukulele has.
 There is a whole world of types of strumming that simply will not be within your reach if you have a plectrum (or pick) pinged between your fingers.

 3. It could ruin your ukulele: Normal strumming causes wear on the top cover of any ukulele, but the picks will eat the top of your instrument faster than a mouse could eat a cookie.

 Ok, now that everything is clear, we’ll tell you a couple of reasons why you might want to use a ukulele pick:

 1. The plucking: Rigid picks produce a shrill sound when you strum them, but many ukulele performers use special picks added to their fingers for a greater effect.
 Because these picks are designed to be used with the guitar (especially those of the thumb) some ukulele players cut them out so they don’t damage the ukulele cover.

 2. To create effects: A felt pick can produce a nice sweet tone, particularly in tenor ukuleles and baritones.
 Do you want to break the corduroy?
 Then you must choose a rigid plectrum and get the sound that speaks for you.
 But do not think that the barb serves to gain speed.